Course Outline

 5

-Accuracy and presentation of written work including English expression, discipline-based vocabulary, grammar, spelling, and punctuation (4 marks)
+Accuracy, authenticity, and professional presentation of written work including English expression, discipline-specific management vocabulary, grammar, spelling, and punctuation.

 4